Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-0.md

 ~~~
 *vision fades*

 Vast armies are facing dragons in open fields.
 There are far too many dragons for us to possibly win.
 Thunder rocks our bodies as we see the largest dragon we have ever seen, towering over even the ancient dragons.
 It is a 5 headed dragon of Black, Blue, Green, Red, White.
-It is accompanied by three smaller dragons.
+It is accompanied by three smaller dragons; a red one a white one and a green one.

 ~~~
 Paelias: If we survive this, the first rounds on me!